PavanRangani/docs/docs/prd/tasks/meeting-notes-tasks.md

 **Multi-Step icon:** It indicates that a particular task is a Multi-Step task.

-**Priority icon:** Based on Priority task, it shows priority icon.
-Task with normal priority, its doesn't shows any icon.
-Task with critical or High priority, it shows star icon.
+**Priority icon:** Based on Priority task or sub-task, it shows priority icon.
+Task/sub-tasks with normal priority, its doesn't shows any icon.
+Task/Sub-task with critical or High priority, it shows star icon.

 **Chat icon:** Show Chat icon at the right side for the task which has any Chat.
 If Chat is read, it shows a Green icon.
 If Chat is unread, it shows Orange icon.
 On Click of Chat icon, it opens Task dialog where directly Chat tab is opened